-6.1.0 Introduction And System Overview
+6.1.
+Introduction And System Overview (Modified 12-7-94)

 The Grand Alliance (G-A) vestigial sideband (VSB) digital transmission system provides the basis for a family of transmission systems suitable for data transmission over a variety of media.
-This family shares the same pilot, symbol rate, data frame structure, interleaving, Reed-Solomon coding, and synchronization pulses.
+This family shares the same pilot, symbol rate, data frame structure, interleaving, Reed Solomon coding and synchronization pulsed.
 The VSB system has two modes: a simulcast terrestrial broadcast mode, and a high data rate cable mode.
-The terrestrial broadcast mode, which transmits an ATV signal on currently unusable taboo NTSC channels with minimal interference to or from NTSC channels, is optimized for maximum coverage area, and supports one ATV signal in a 6 MHz channel.
+The terrestrial broadcast mode, which transmits an ATV signal on all NTSC channels including currently unusable taboo NTSC channels with minimal interference to or from NTSC channels, is optimized for maximum service area, and supports one ATV signal in a 6 MHz channel.
 The high data rate cable mode, which trades off some robustness for twice the data rate, supports two ATV signals in one 6 MHz channel.

-The VSB transmission systems (both modes) take advantage of a pilot, a segment sync, and a training sequence for robust acquisition and operation.
+The VSB transmission system (both modes) take advantage of a pilot, a segment synch, and a training sequence for robust acquisition and operation.
 The two systems also share identical carrier, sync, and clock recovery circuits, as well as phase correctors and equalizers.
 Additionally, both systems use the same Reed-Solomon (R-S) code for forward error correction (FEC).

-In order to maximize coverage area, the terrestrial broadcast mode incorporates both an NTSC rejection filter (in the receiver) and trellis coding.
+In order to maximize service area, the terrestrial broadcast mode incorporates both an NTSC rejection filter (in the receiver) and trellis coding.
 In contrast to the 4-VSB system tested during the first round of ATV testing, precoding at the transmitter is incorporated in the trellis code.
 When the NTSC rejection filter is activated in the receiver, the trellis decoder is switched to a trellis code corresponding to the encoder trellis code concatenated with the filter.